enriquezduane/nexushub/README.md

 - **Pure HTML, CSS, and JS**: Built using the foundational web technologies, ensuring that every pixel on NexusHub feels like it's been handcrafted for the ultimate retro experience. 🛠️🎨
 - **Work in Progress**: NexusHub is an evolving platform.
 While we bask in the nostalgia, we're also gearing up for future tech, planning to integrate a robust backend with the MEN stack for a seamless user experience. 🚧🔧

+## 🌟 How to Run

+Requirements
+- MongoDB Installed
+- Node.js Installed

+1. Redirect your terminal to the path NexusHub/models/database.
+  - ("cd models" > "cd database")
+2. run "node seed.js" to initialize the MongoDB Database locally with seed (initial) data.
+3. run "npm run devStart" to run the server on localhost:8000

 ## 🌟 Join the NexusHub Odyssey

 Whether you're here to relive your best Ragnarok moments or to carve new ones, NexusHub is your go-to retro haven.
 Connect with fellow Ragnarok enthusiasts, share your stories, and maybe even unlock the secrets to ascending the ranks to Forum Master.